Halupedia Review

 Is it worth the price?

-There is no public pricing signal on the captured official page, so this is something you try out as an experiment, not something you can sensibly budget for.
+There is no public pricing signal here, so this is something you try out as an experiment, not something you can sensibly budget for.
 If the concept itself does not hook you in the first session, there is not enough visible product structure yet to justify much patience.

 One thing to know before you start